What is a Settlement Agreement?

 Sets out terms agreeable to both employer and employee

 The employee has the certainty of a settlement sum

 It is customary for an employer to pay the legal costs incurred by the employee, but only if the employee enters into the Settlement Agreement and the employer may limit costs to a specific amount.

 At Lawson-West we recommend seeking legal advice should you have a potential claim made against you - to ensure you follow the correct procedures and do not miss anything that is crucial in the process.
 Claims can be very costly and need to be carefully considered early on.

 Our employment team is able to provide the appropriate advice and guidance in relation to Employment Tribunals.
-We offer no-obligation initial appointments and can meet you at any of our office locations in Market Harborough, Leicester or Wigston.
+We offer no-obligation initial appointments and can meet you at any of our office locations in Market Harborough or Leicester.

 Please contact us on Tel: 0116 212 1000 or 01858 445 480, alternatively complete the free Contact Us form here and we will get in touch as soon as possible.